bpvickers/csv_decision/README.md

 `Charlie` and `Donald`. `Zach` has been placed last, catching all the input combos not matching any other row.

-Here is the example as code:
+Here's the example as code:

  ```ruby
   # Valid CSV string